Lost in Food

 If you like this recipe then try some of my other easy bake recipes:

-If you enjoyed this bake have a look at my Ultimate Guide to Baking with Kids.
-This guide is full of tasty recipe suggestions for every level of baker.
+If you enjoyed this bake have a look at my Fun Baking with Kids post, full of tasty recipe suggestions for every level of baker.

 A circular wire rack topped with rock cakes, and some dried raisins, golden raisins and cranberries scattered alongside.